PHPOffice/PhpSpreadsheet/docs/topics/conditional-formatting.md

 ![11-01-CF-Simple-Select-Range.png](./images/11-01-CF-Simple-Select-Range.png)

 On the Home tab, in the "Styles" group, click "Conditional Formatting".
+This allows us to select an Excel Wizard to guide us through the process of creating a Conditional Rule and defining a Style for that rule.

 ![11-02-CF-Simple-Tab.png](./images/11-02-CF-Simple-Tab.png)